RosettaCommons/documentation/rosetta_basics/command-options.md

 Options listed on the command line
 ==================================

 Options can be listed with the command.
 Options, and arguments to the options, are separated by whitespace.
-A single or double colon is using to clarify options when there are multiple separate options with the same name.
+A single or double colon is using to clarify options using OptinGroups when there are multiple separate options with the same name.
 Multiple layers of colons may be needed.

 ```
 fixbb.macgccrelease -in:file:s myinput.pdb -database mypath